apache/rocketmq/docs/en/Configuration_System.md

     -XX:NumberOfGCLogFiles=5
     -XX:GCLogFileSize=30m

-If writing a GC file increases the latency of broker, please consider redirecting it to memory file system:
+If write GC file will increase latency of broker, consider redirect GC log file to a memory file system:

     -Xloggc:/dev/shm/mq_gc_%p.log123

 ## 2 Linux Kernel Parameters ##

-There is an os.sh script that lists a lot of kernel parameters in folder bin which can be used for production enviroment with minor changes.
-Below parameters need attention, if need more details please refer to documentation for /proc/sys/vm/*.
+There is a os.sh script that lists a lot of kernel parameters in folder bin which can be used for production use with minor changes.
+Below parameters need attention, and more details please refer to documentation for /proc/sys/vm/*.